Chiang Mai vacation rentals

 The dry season is cooler and runs from around November until February.
 The lack of rainfall at this time of year makes it an ideal time to explore the city’s streets and surroundings, but you will most likely need a few layers in the evening.
 During November, the city also hosts vibrant festivals like the Yee Peng and Loy Krathong Festivals, where the streets are lit by candlelight, thousands of paper lanterns are released into the night sky, and flower-adorned boats are sent down the river to mark the end of the rainy season.
 Unsurprisingly, the wet season brings quite heavy rainfall and sometimes monsoons, although to a lesser degree than in southern parts of the country.
 If you’re visiting at this time of year, be sure to pack a raincoat.

-What are the top things to do in Chiang Mai?
+Top things to do in Chiang Mai

 Wat Phra That Doi Suthep Temple